 - 5 = Excellent animal; liked in all respects

-- 4 = Very good animal; likable with respect to most characteristics
+- 4 = Very good animal; likeable with respect to most characteristics

 - 3 = Average animal

 - 2 = Below average but acceptable

 - 1 = Not a good animal; not liked at all

-This would be a useful guide to the bulls whose daughters were best fulfilling the farmers' needs.
-For dairy breeds likeability would include milk production, temperament and resistance to disease.
-In beef breeds it would include calving ease, weight gains and fertility.
-Oral information from farmers' knowledge of their animals should be used for evaluating the bulls that were used to produce these cows.
+This system would be a useful guide to identify the bulls whose daughters were best fulfilling the farmers' needs.
+For dairy breeds, likeability would consider milk production, temperament and resistance to disease.
+In beef breeds, it would include calving ease, birth weight, weight gains, and fertility.
+Verbal information from farmers' knowledge of their animals should be used for evaluating the bulls that were used to produce their cows.